Why I’m not that worried about microplastics (yet)

 Health effects of BPA, BPS, and Phthalates

-Plastic additives are known to cause health problems.
-Like:
+Plastic additives are known to cause serious health problems.

-Studies suggest that prenatal and early-life exposure may affect brain development, potentially leading to behavioral issues like hyperactivity, anxiety, and depression in children 22.
+Studies found that prenatal and early-life exposure to plastic additives may affect brain development, leading to behavioral issues like hyperactivity, anxiety, and depression in children 22.

 BPA and phthalates have been associated with altered reproductive function, including effects on fertility, prostate health, and mammary gland development 23.

-Some research indicates a possible link between these chemicals and increased risk of obesity, type 2 diabetes, and cardiovascular disease 24.
+Some research found a possible link between these chemicals and increased risk of obesity, type 2 diabetes, and cardiovascular disease 24.

 Animal studies have shown that BPA exposure may suppress immune function 25.

-While more research is needed, some studies suggest a potential link between these chemicals and certain types of cancer, including breast and prostate cancer 26.
+Some studies suggest a possible link between additives and certain types of cancer, including breast and prostate cancer 26.

 Part 4: Takeaways